 Blastula vs Gastrula

-The blastula is usually defined as a hollow sphere of cells.
+The blastula is defined as a hollow sphere of cells.
 It is formed after the stage of fertilization.

 It is produced when an embryo goes through a repeated cleavage of a fertilized egg.
 This stage is called blastulation.